AhmedYousriSobhi/CSE/quantumComputing/quantum-computing.md

    - $i\hbar \frac{d}{dt} |\psi\rangle = H |\psi\rangle$

 **More Details**</br>
-**1- The Wave Function (The State Postulate)**
+**1- The Wave Function (The State Postulate)**</br>
-- The first postulate states that the physical state of a system is completely described by a complex mathematical function called the wave function, usually denoted by the Greek letter $\psi$ (Psi).
+The first postulate states that the physical state of a system is completely described by a complex mathematical function called the wave function, usually denoted by the Greek letter $\psi$ (Psi).
 - What it means: Unlike classical physics, where you know exactly where a ball is, in quantum mechanics, the wave function tells you the probability of where a particle might be.

 - The Rule: The probability density of finding a particle at a specific point is given by the square of the absolute value of the wave function: ∣Ψ∣2.

-**2- Observables and Operators (The Measurement)**
+**2- Observables and Operators (The Measurement)**</br>

-- For every physical property you can measure—like position, momentum, or energy—there is a corresponding mathematical "operator."
+For every physical property you can measure—like position, momentum, or energy—there is a corresponding mathematical "operator."
 - The Measurement Act: When you measure a property, the system "collapses" from a mix of possibilities into one specific state.
 - Eigenvalues: The only values you can actually observe in an experiment are the eigenvalues of that operator.
 Essentially, nature has a "menu" of allowed values, and you have to pick one.

-**3- The Schrödinger Equation (The Evolution)**
+**3- The Schrödinger Equation (The Evolution)**</br>

-- This postulate describes how the wave function changes as time passes.
+This postulate describes how the wave function changes as time passes.
 It is governed by the Time-Dependent Schrödinger Equation: iℏ∂t∂​Ψ(r,t)=H^Ψ(r,t)
 - H^ (The Hamiltonian): represents the total energy of the system.
 - Determinism: Interestingly, while measurement is random, the way the wave function moves is perfectly predictable and smooth—until someone looks at it.

 Postulate|Focus|Key Concept
 |-|-|-|